ACD 405: Individuals with Disabilities

 Hiring officials and search committees will not ask applicants for employment about illness, disability, impairment, mental or physical condition, disease, hospitalization, prior absenteeism, medication, or claims for worker’s compensation before a conditional offer of employment is made.
 Hiring officials and search committees may ask applicants if they can perform the essential functions of a position and may ask applicants to demonstrate how they would perform the essential functions.
 If one applicant is asked questions about essential functions and asked to demonstrate how the essential functions would be performed, then all applicants must be asked the same questions and asked to demonstrate how the essential functions would be performed.

 Inability to Perform Essential Functions

-Any individual who believes he or she has been discriminated against by ASU on the basis of disability in violation of this policy or ACD 401 may contact the ADA coordinator at and/or file a complaint with the Office of Equity and Inclusion and/or may report or file a complaint pursuant to ACD 401 within 120 days of the last act of alleged discrimination.
+Any individual who believes he or she has been discriminated against by ASU on the basis of disability in violation of this policy or ACD 401, “Prohibition Against Discrimination, Harassment, and Retaliation,” may contact the ADA Consultant and/or file a complaint with the Office of Equity and Inclusion and/or may report or file a complaint pursuant to ACD 401 within 120 days of the last act of alleged discrimination.
 Individuals may also file a complaint with the Arizona Civil Rights Division, the Equal Employment Opportunity Commission (EEOC), the Office of Civil Rights of the Department of Education (OCR), or other agencies designated in ADA, within 180 days of the last act of alleged discrimination.
 (EEOC provides 300 days to file.)